-Any records that originated as digital files (e.g. a spreadsheet generated for an artifact analysis) should be submitted in a file format that is accepted by the Maryland State Archives (https://msa.maryland.gov/msa/intromsa/html/record_mgmt1/index.html).
+Any records that originated as digital files (e.g. a spreadsheet generated for an artifact analysis) should be submitted in a file format that is accepted by the Maryland State Archives (http://msa.maryland.gov/msa/intromsa/html/record mgmt/electronic guidance.html).